varepsilon/clickmodels/README.md

 ***

 # TRAIN_FOR_METRIC
-If you set `TRAIN_FOR_METRIC = True` the code will expect you to provide document relevances instead of urls.
+If you set `TRAIN_FOR_METRIC = True` the code will expect you to provide document relevances instead of URLs.
 We make an assumption, that document attractiveness and/or satisfaction probability only depends on its human-assigned relevance grade.
 A model will then be trained to assign the same attractiveness / satisfaction probabilities to all the documents with the same relevance.

 ## Input Format
 The format in this case is similar to the one descirbed above with only difference that URLs should be replaced by the relevance grade of the corresponding document to the corresponding query.
 The query field will be ignored in that case.
 The relevance grade should take one of the following values: